NetworkBlockDevice/nbd/doc/proto.md

     A major problem of this option is that it does not support the return of error messages to the client in case of problems.
-To remedy this, the experimental `SELECT` extension has been introduced; see below.
+To remedy this, the experimental `INFO` extension has been introduced; see below.

 - `NBD_OPT_ABORT` (2)